Our Access Statement

 If we have not covered your access requirements below or in our document, please contact us and we will be happy to discuss your needs and offer assistance where we can.

 We welcome guide dogs, hearing dogs and other recognised assistance dogs.
-ID Badge must be shown.

-The tour is highly accessible for wheelchair users with lifts and ramps throughout*.
 Britannia is classed as Category 1, the highest level for wheelchair access without assistance, by VisitScotland.
-In order to enjoy the whole tour, wheelchairs should be no wider than 670mm.
+The tour is highly accessible for wheelchair users with lifts and ramps throughout.
+In order to enjoy the whole tour, wheelchairs should be no wider than 670mm.*

 PEOPLE WITH REDUCED MOBILITY